Derfro22/Jobnest-Tracker/README.md

 ## Try It Out

-Experience BeMovies by visiting [the live site](https://jobnest-derfro22.vercel.app/)!
+Experience Jobnest by visiting [the live site](https://jobnest-derfro22.vercel.app/)!

 Embark on your career journey with JobNest! 🚀 Explore opportunities, track applications, and navigate your path to professional success.
 Happy job hunting!